groom playbook

 • Tasks are sized honestly.
 No 5-SP tasks except deliberate research spikes (see Story points).

 • Definitions of done are verifiable.
-Each task DoD checkbox is something you can mechanically confirm — not "code looks good".
+Each DoD checkbox is mechanically confirmable — not "code looks good".

 Story points